Table of Contents

 Wear the Right Face Mask

 Many people infected with COVID-19 have no symptoms at all.
-Some just aren't sick yet, and others will never show symptoms even while sick.
+Some just are not sick yet, and others will never show symptoms even while sick.
 Face masks provide vital protection as long as everyone wears them.

 If you have the virus and show no symptoms, your mask protects others from the germs you carry.
 If everyone wore a mask, everyone would protect the communities they live in.